 Rail Xpress Railroad (RxRR) is a terminal switching railroad with a CTC controlled double track beltline configuration surrounding a metropolitan area of Gotham.
-RxRR interchanges with several class I railroads with 1 interchange yard, Logan and two interchange tracks at Morgan and Dundee.
+RxRR interchanges with several class I railroads with 1 interchange yard, Logan and 8 interchange tracks at Ada, Doyle, Dundee, Fletcher, Lake, Liberty, Randall and Urbana.
 Industries served by RxRR enjoy good competitive transportation links to the world.
-The great success of RxRR operations can be attributed to their prescription to effectively and economically serve over 90 customers in 18 switching districts to quickly and timely freight operation.
+The great success of RxRR operations can be attributed to their prescription to effectively and economically serve over 138 customers in 20 switching districts to quickly and timely freight operation.
 On RxRR rail traffic originates and terminates at the interchange yards.
-There is a major classification yard at Gotham and two minor yards at Sexton and Havana.
+There is a major classification yard at Gotham and four minor yards at Sexton, Havana, Hudson and Rowan.

 Customer base is primarily manufacturing, bringing in raw materials like steel, plastic pellets, crude oil, chemicals, lumber, and food stuffs.
 RxRR ships finished goods like appliances, machinery, furniture, truck parts, metal shelving, printed materials, chemicals, toys, sporting goods and bicycles to name a few products.
 Also, RxRR handles various agricultural products such as grains, fresh produce, canned fruits and vegetables, and meats.

 A typical crew would be CTC Dispatcher, Gotham Yard Master and Assistant, and six 1 or 2 person road crews operating locals and yard transfers.
-A typical session will have 12 yard transfers trains, 19 local switching jobs, and 4 units trains (coal, aggregate, grain and petroleum products) plus a lonely Doodlebug passenger train.
-The yard transfer freights originating at Logan interchange yards will stop at Havana or Sexton before terminating at Gotham.
+A typical session will have 12 yard transfers trains, 19 local switching jobs, and 5 units trains (coal, aggregate, grain, well job and petroleum products) plus a lonely Doodlebug passenger train.
+The yard transfer freights originating at Logan interchange yards will have 10 cars stops at Havana or Sexton plus 3 interchange locations before terminating at Gotham.
 There are 11 locals out of Gotham, and 5 out of Sexton and 2 out of Havana.
 Crews utilize telephone intercom system to communicate with Dispatcher and Gotham Yard Master.

 Yard transfers originating in Logan or Gotham have two uses.
 First, they provide cars to fulfill “car requests" at each of the yards from local freight agent.
 The cars are placed on destination tracks for local trains.
 Second, yard transfers pick up outbound cars that were set out by local train crew after completing their assignment and take them to Logan interchange yard.
 Thus, yard transfers provides the mechanism for taking care of in and out bound traffic.
 The local turns pickup and setout cars at the various industries.
 This car forwarding system is self staging and errors by crews are easily corrected.
 A more comprehensive description can be found in the "General Operating Information and Procedures" section.